-The fantastic world of the Moomins may seem surreal and magical, but many aspects of Tove Jansson’s creation are based on real life in her home country of Finland.
-While people all over the world identify with the universal appeal of the characters and their exploits, there are certain themes throughout the series that are inspired by uniquely Finnish and Nordic ideals and cultural traditions.
-So, let’s take a look at seven super ways Finland influenced the world of Moomins
+The fantastic world of the Moomins may seem surreal and magical, but many aspects of Tove Jansson’s creation are actually inspired by real life in her home country of Finland.
+While the characters and their exploits have universal appeal, there are certain themes throughout the series that are inspired by uniquely Finnish and Nordic ideals and cultural traditions.

-With 179,584 islands, the archipelagos that surround the coast of Finland often play important roles in the lives of Finns.
-Many people spend their summers in cottages on these islands, relaxing and enjoying time away from daily life.
-The islands of the archipelago were a favorite destination of author Tove Jansson, who spent a great deal of time on the island of Klovharu.
-The influence that island life had on the Moomins was monumental; the natural setting, seclusion, and closeness to the sea of Moominvalley were inspired by it.
-The lighthouse setting of Moominpappa at Sea is also said to be based on the island of Söderskär, one of the many lighthouse islands that line Finland’s coast.
+The archipelago was the summer favourite of author Tove Jansson, who spent a great deal of time on the island of Klovharun.
+The influence that island life had on the Moomin stories was monumental; the natural setting, seclusion, and closeness to the sea in Moominvalley were inspired by it.
+The lighthouse setting of Moominpappa at Sea (1965) is specifically said to be inspired by lighthouses Tove Jansson had seen, such as the island of Söderskär, one of the many lighthouse islands that line Finland’s coast.

 3. The harshness of winter

-Like other Northern locations, winters in Finland can be unforgivingly cold and harsh.
+Like in most Northern locations, winters in Finland can be unforgivingly cold and harsh.
 Undoubtedly, many Finns wish that they could hibernate through the worst of it as the Moomins do!
-On the other hand, there remains a sense of fondness for the quiet and beauty of winter snow, crackling hearth fires, and swirling Northern Lights—much like the Moomins in Moominland Midwinter!
+On the other hand, there remains a sense of fondness for the quiet and beauty of winter snow, crackling hearth fires, and swirling Northern Lights.

 4. Finnish food